jfndi/Advanced_Topics/README.md

 -std=g++20 switch and with Visual Studio, either right click on the project in the Solution Explorer -> Properties -> General -> C++ Language Standard -> ISO C++20 Standard, or use the switch /std:c++20.
+Heavely based on the LinkedIn course "Adavnced Topics in C++" by Bill Weinman